 When defining your reinforcement objectives, you must address the 5 reinforcement gaps.
-Closing each gap is key to achieving your desired behavior change.
+Closing each of these gaps is key to achieving your desired behavior change.

 Knowledge Gap: Is the information sufficient?

 Skill Gap: Do your learners know how to implement and apply their new knowledge?